Girls in Tears: Reception

 Jacqueline Wilson, the author of Girls in Tears, received praise for the writing of the book.

 In October 2002, Girls in Tears reached number one on the "Children's bestsellers" chart compiled by Nielsen BookScan.
+It also named as one of the bestsellers of the Children's sections in November 2002, complied by the Booksellers Association of Ireland.
 The novel won the 2003 National Book Awards Children's Book of the Year.
+The Daily Echo put the novel on their list of "Top 10 children's Christmas books".

 A writer from Publishers Weekly called the novel an "easygoing, humorous tale", whilst a review from Newcastle Upon Tyne Evening Chronicle wrote that they would recommend it to "all teenage girls".
 A writer from School Library Journal noted that it would appeal to many girl readers dealing with relationship issues.
 A reviewer from CBBC Newsround praised the novel, calling it a "fun easy read" and joking that they almost missed their bus stop due to their head being "so deep in the story".
 They believed that the "really believable" characters were the highlight of the novel, and called Ellie's insecurities "spot on".
 However, they believed that the reveal of Ellis' true identity was predictable.
+A writer from the Evening Standard recommended the novel for girls aged between 11 and 14 and opined that Wilson excelled in "capturing the type of obsessively introspective and selfish behaviour that's unique to teenage girls and sets it against a mildly dysfunctional domestic background".
+Julia Eccleshare from The Guardian observed of the novel, "it's the girls' friendship itself that is under scrutiny and, when it comes down to it, nothing - not even boyfriends - is more important than girls' friendships.
+All this and much, much more Jacqueline Wilson understands perfectly.
+Never preaching, she nonetheless manages to give valuable advice - especially, here, on the dangers of dating through the internet and on how to read the complex and sometimes contradictory rules of growing up".
+She also opined that Girls in Tears and its prequels were "unerringly authentic" of pre-teens heightened emotions.